instagibbs/bolts/02-peer-protocol.md

       and continue with the simplified update protocol
   - Otherwise, no retransmissions are required and the simplified update protocol can continue

+FIXME Still have to define turns, since the retransmitter isn't necessarily the turn-taker.

 ## Rationale

 If a node sends a `commitment_signed` out of turn, it must wait for a yield